-An outside call is answered by the AA service of the VPS.
+A CO line call is answered by the AA service of the VPS.
 The caller enters extension number 201, so the call is transferred over the private network to extension 201.

 If extension 201 does not answer, mailbox 201 in the VPS will answer it and play the appropriate message.